-Is the bill I see online exactly like my paper bill?
+Is the online bill exactly like my paper bill?

 Yes, with one exception.
 You cannot print out your bill and take it to your financial institution or mail it to Hydro Ottawa for payment.

-I have a lot of accounts I would like to enroll in E-Billing.
-Is there an easier way to do this other than adding each account individually?
+I have a lot of accounts I would like to enroll in online billing.
+Is there an easy way to do this other than registering each account individually?

-Why am I not receiving my E-Bill notifications?
+Why am I not receiving my online bill notifications?

-Please ensure that you are enrolled in E-Billing by navigating to the E-Billing environment from the MyHydroLink home page.
+First, ensure that you are enrolled in online billing by navigating to the Billing section of your online account.

-Most of the time, your E-Bill notification has been accepted by your service provider.
-Problems with E-Bill delivery are most often associated with Spam/Junk Mail settings as well as internet security and anti-virus applications.
-How your email, internet security or anti-virus applications are configured may determine if your E-Bill notification can be successfully delivered.
+Most of the time, your online bill notification (email) has been accepted by your service provider.
+Problems with delivery are most often associated with spam/junk mail settings as well as internet security and anti-virus applications.
+How your email, internet security or anti-virus applications are configured may determine if your online bill notification can be successfully delivered.